 Somewhere along the way, the buyer went out of focus.
 Blogs became more we focused and less they focused.
 We started talking about the things we thought mattered.
 This is one of the most common areas we see marketing fall off the rails.
 You spend all this time developing a customer-centric plan – only to toss the insights and data to create a program on what you want to write about, grounded in no research or feedback from customers or prospects.

 When marketing stops being buyer focused, prospects stop engaging because your marketing isn’t relevant anymore.
 Therefore, – you don’t stand a chance at reaching your goals.

 There are a million things we can try.
 But time is finite.
 If you have $38 and you go to a casino and place a $1 bet on every pocket at the roulette wheel you mitigate your risk but neuter your upside.

-You have to pick a few things to try – find your path of the least resistance and optimize these areas while adding to your marketing capacity over time.
+You have to pick a few things to focus on – find your path of the least resistance and optimize these areas while adding to your marketing capacity over time.
 Unless, you are an organization with endless resources – finding marketing tracking takes focus.
 PS: Great read on this here.

 You forfeited the long term for the short term

-In a healthy organization, sales focused on the short-term and marketing focus on the long term.
+In a healthy organization, sales focuses on the short-term and marketing focuses on the long term.
 When marketing gets pushed into short-term tactics (like buying email lists and spamming people – don’t do that) your output fails.

 As countries around the world change the way they view privacy, data and spam – marketing needs to focus on being kind and build high-value relationships.